tobyhodges/pangenomics-python-workbench/episodes/02-data-structures.md

 {: .language-python}

 ~~~
-['apple', 'banana', 'cherry', 'grape', 'lemon', 'orange']
+['bacteria', 'archea', 'fungus', 'animal', 'algae', 'plant']
 ~~~
 {: .output}

 The `sort()` method sorts the elements of the list in ascending order by default.
 All elements need to be of the same type.
-If we try to sort the elements of the list thislist, we will get an error.
+If we try to sort the elements of the list `thislist`, we will get an error.

 ~~~
 thislist.sort()